MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 - **Built in data model support** - TTD includes data model support.
 Using LINQ queries to analyze application failures can be a powerful tool.
 You can use the data model window in WinDbg  Preview to work with an expandable and browsable version of ‘dx’ and ‘dx -g’, letting you create tables using NatVis, JavaScript, and LINQ queries.

 For general information about the debugger data model, see [WinDbg Preview - Data model](windbg-data-model-preview.md).
-For information about working with the TTD debugger object model, see [Time Travel Debugging - Trace File object model](time-travel-debugging-object-model.md) and [Debugger Object model reference - Time Travel Debugging](debugger-object-model-reference-time-travel-debugging.md).
+For information about working with the TTD debugger object model, see [Time Travel Debugging - Introduction to Time Travel Debugging objects](time-travel-debugging-object-model.md).

 ### Scripting support